jdegene/BioStar/README.md

 http://www.uni-goettingen.de/de/ag-biostar/431252.html

+### BestMVarMASTER.py and BestMVarSLAVE.py

+Uses the output (i.e. annual yield) from the BioStar model as the independent variable in a multivariate regression analysis.
+11 dependet climate variables are combined to 2047 different models (combination possibilities if order is neglected).

+The script was specifically written to run on a part of 91012 sites where the BioStar yields are known.

+For each site, and 10 different crops, the best of the 2047 input variations is determined (best F-Value).
+This results in the information, which combination of climate variables can explain yield outcomes the best (e.g. Spring Temperature & Summer Precipitation).

+**BestMVarMASTER.py** extracts the necessary information and initializes 4 sub-processes (i.e. **BestMVarSLAVE.py**) for the actual model calculation. *-> Manual parallel processing*

 ### BUK.py
 Takes soil horizon information from the official soil map of Niedersachsen (BUK50) and translates them into the 16 horizon scheme required by the BioStar model